reactjs/react.dev/content/tutorial/tutorial.md

 }
 ```

-`calculateWinner(squares)` will be called in the Board's `render` function to check if a player has won.
-If a player has won, we can display text such as "Xs Win" or "Os Win".
+We will call `calculateWinner(squares)` in the Board's `render` function to check if a player has won.
+If a player has won, we can display text such as "Winner: X" or "Winner: O".
 We'll replace the `status` declaration in Board's `render` function with this code:

 ```javascript{2-8}
   render() {